The Declining Popularity of the Scottish Terrier

 They Are Not Lap Dogs

-The Scottish Terrier is an incredibly devoted companion.
-Despite this, many Scotties would rather sit by the side, or at the feet of their owner rather than lay in their lap and smother them in kisses.
+The Scottish terrier is an incredibly devoted companion.
+Despite this, many Scotties would rather sit by the side, or at the feet, of their owner rather than lay in their lap and smother them in kisses.
 Also, they are not likely to be happy to be carried around, they would prefer to be exploring.
-A fully grown Scottish Terrier is also quite a sturdy little dog.
-Sure it has short legs, but is stocky and strong.
-Nevertheless it does not take up much room in the house
+A fully grown Scottish terrier is also quite a sturdy little dog.
+Sure it has short legs, but it's stocky and strong.
+Nevertheless, it does not take up much room in the house.

 They Need a Lot of Grooming